LukeCarrier/moodle-ubiquitous/docs/using/in-development.md

 # If it's your first time, let Salt configure them
 $ vagrant ssh salt --command 'sudo salt 'selenium-*' state.apply'
 ```

+Once complete, the following services will be available to you:

+* [Selenium Grid console](http://192.168.120.100:4444/grid/console) - see an overview of available nodes, helpful for diagnosing registration issues
+* VNC for the Selenium Chrome node - `192.168.120.105:5999`
+* VNC for the Selenium Firefox node - `192.168.120.110:5999`

 Then ensure that all of the Behat-related options are present in your Moodle `config.php` (see the recommended configuration for advice) and run the following command to bootstrap your test site: